EasyDesign Model

 |---|---|

-| Spacer length | 21 nt |
+| Spacer length | 21 nt (fixed for this model) |

-| PAM | 4 nt (prepended internally) |
+| PAM | 4 nt (prepended internally to form 25 nt guide) |

 | Flanking context | 10 nt upstream + 10 nt downstream |

-| Encoding | One-hot with 10 channels per position (5 target + 5 guide, with gap support) |
+| Encoding | Paired one-hot: 10 channels per position (5 target + 5 guide, with gap support) |

 Scoring Integration